-We can select particular interests and even exclusions when building these custom audiences.
-If we just used the simple demographic data, we wouldn’t yield the stellar results we all desire.
+We can select particular interests, and even exclusions when building these custom audiences.
+If we just used the simple demographic data, it wouldn’t yield the results we desire.

 Step# 3: Look-a-like Audiences

-This step allows us to combine ALL the awesomeness Facebook has to offer and expand our reach even further.
-The third step is kinda of the coolest and most fun of all the other steps in my opinion.
-It’s like the Mac Daddy of steps that allows all the magic to REALLY happen.
+This step allows us to combine ALL the best features that Facebook has to offer and expand our reach even further.
+The third step is the most interesting step in my opinion.

-Before I get into it and really break it down, I want you to a moment and think about this momentarily.
+Before I get into it and really break it down, I want you to take a moment and think about this.

-Let’s take a look at how awesome this is.
-Say we take ALL the visitors that have purchased from our website, we can then tell Facebook “Hey, go find 2 MILLION other people that are VERY similar to those that have purchased from us in the past”.
+Let’s take a look at how this works, let us say that we take ALL the visitors that have purchased from our website, we can then tell Facebook “Hey, go find 2 MILLION other people that are VERY similar to those that have purchased from us in the past”.

-After a few brief moments, Facebook will start crunching some numbers and data and give us a “look-a-like” audience that we can begin marketing to.
-This my friends… this is where the fun begins!
+Facebook will start crunching some numbers and data to give us a “look-a-like” audience that we can begin marketing to.
+This is where the fun begins!

 Bonus Step: Audience Insights

-Just because I love you guys and love dropping knowledge, I want to throw in another powerful feature for you all that is so often overlooked.
+Just because I love you guys and I enjoy dropping knowledge bombs, I want to let you in on another powerful feature that is so often overlooked.
 It’s a tool built into the backend of Facebook’s marketing platform (completely FREE to use) and it’s called “Audience Insights”.

 This is another example of just how powerful data is and how we can leverage it to work in our favor.
 This tool allows us to view data based on other fan pages.

-Well, let’s say you’re running ad campaigns for a client that is a dentist.
+Well, let’s say you start a social media marketing ad campaign for a dentist client.
 You’re not 100% sure who your targeted demographic is.
-Or maybe you’re kinda sure and just want to cross reference things.
+Or maybe you have a good idea and just want to cross-reference it.

 - Age & Gender of people that liked that page